soloomarudolley/everydaywastesolutions/content/homepage/about.md

 buttonLink: about

 ---
-We focus is on providing sustainable waste management solutions in Liberia using an approach based on best practices for environmental resource management practiced in developed countries.
+We focus on providing sustainable waste management solutions in Liberia using an approach based on best practices for environmental resource management practiced in developed countries.